 You May Not Be Able to Have a Campfire

-Depending on where you are, national forests and national parks can have campfire restrictions or prohibitions, even well into October.
-For example, as of this writing, a few Northern California national forests still have bans on all open fires on nearly all of their lands.
-You’ll need to check specifically with the relevant agency about whether or not you can have a toasty fire, and of course you need a free campfire permit.
+Depending on where you are, BLM lands, national forests, and national parks can have campfire restrictions or prohibitions, even well into October.
+For example, as of this update, all Northern California national forests still have bans on all open fires on nearly all of their lands.
+You’ll need to check specifically with the relevant agency about whether or not you can have a fire, and of course you need a free campfire permit.
+I personally advocate for advocating all campfires, even when they are allowed.

 Mountain Weather Can Get Nasty